Julius Keilwerth: Pre-1990 saxophone models

-Most of these historical models were also available with different "packages," such as "EX" ("Exklusiv") with more elaborate engraving, additional keywork, additional mother-of-pearl inlay, or drawn and rolled tone holes.
+Most of these historical models were also available with different "packages", such as "EX" ("Exklusiv") with more elaborate engraving, additional keywork, additional mother-of-pearl inlay, or drawn and rolled tone holes.

-Julius Keilwerth also produced a limited quantity of a trumpet called the "Toneking 3000."
-There may have been other brief forays into making other woodwinds or brasswinds, but no records are available as of this writing (February 2012).
+Julius Keilwerth also produced a limited quantity of a trumpet called the "Toneking 3000".
+There may have been other brief forays into making other woodwinds or brasswinds, but no records were found as of February 2012.

 In 1986 the company hired jazz saxophonist Peter Ponzol as a consultant to refine and redesign Keilwerth saxophones for the jazz market.
 This resulted in the "Modell Peter Ponzol" alto and tenor saxophones.
 The modern lineup of Keilwerth saxophones is derived from the Modell Peter Ponzol.

 Stencil manufacture

-A "stencil" saxophone is a saxophone made by a manufacturer that is then sold to another company that literally takes a stencil and engraves their own name/information on the horn.
-The Julius Keilwerth company not only provided entire saxophones to other companies as stencils, but provided saxophone bodies for other companies to affix their own keywork to.
-As a general rule, Keilwerth stencil saxophones are stamped "Made in Germany."
-Some Keilwerth stencils have rolled tone-holes, and other have conventional straight tone-holes.
+A "stencil" saxophone is a saxophone made by a manufacturer that is then sold to another company that (perhaps literally) takes a stencil and engraves their own name/information on the horn.
+The Julius Keilwerth company provided not only complete saxophones to other companies as stencils, but also saxophone bodies for other companies to affix their own keywork to.
+As a general rule, Keilwerth stencil saxophones are stamped "Made in Germany".
+Some Keilwerth stencil models have rolled tone-holes, and others have conventional straight tone-holes.